Yay! We bring to you the latest Nigerian native attire styles for Ladies and Men!

-How the first Sundays of the year or month ushers into the church, choristers and other church members in their different Nigerian native attire styles.
+How the first Sundays of the year or month ushers into the church, choristers and other church members in their different Nigerian native attire wears.

 Oh!
 The Fridays, they showcase Muslim brothers and sisters in their native wears en route to Jumat.

-Don’t worry, I’ll share with you latest native styles trends for guys and ladies in a moment.
+Don’t worry, I’ll share with you the latest native style trends for guys and ladies in a moment.

 Fashion in Nigeria has evolved as the creativity of leading fashion designers in the country is shooting the fashion industry in into the skies, hence giving us more attention globally.

 The Nigerian native attire styles embody different Nigerian cultures and not just a particular one.
 Yes, my previous post on fashion and style trends of all time explains more with pictures.

 Although the Yoruba native attire styles have improved tremendously over the years that we really cannot tell which culture the “iro” and “buba” is peculiar to, especially “gele”.

-Nigerian native attire styles is about clothing and styles that belong naturally to our country, region, ethnic, culture, etc. Learn more about fashion as it cuts across all ethnic groups.
+Nigerian native attire styles is about clothing and styles that belong naturally to our country, region, ethnicity, culture, etc. Learn more about fashion as it cuts across all ethnic groups.

-They not only talk about these things, they represent who we are, where we come from, what we stand for, our principles, the respect we show our culture and ancestors.
+They not only talk about these things, but they also represent who we are, where we come from, what we stand for, our principles, the respect we show our culture and ancestors.

 They stand for the pride we have in our heritage.

 So, it is no wonder we place so much importance and respect on our Nigerian native attire styles.

 Irrespective of your status quo, you represent on your traditional wedding day in your Nigerian native attire style, isn’t it?